Healthcare Provider/Provider & Provider/Payer (Reimbursement) Disputes

 - Representing providers in disputes that arise under documents such as those listed above.

 - Representing providers in disputes with insurers, including terminations of provider agreements.

-- Evaluating denied claims against the terms of the provider-payer contract and helping clients determine the next steps in proceeding against payers’ improper denials.
+- Evaluating denied claims against the terms of provider-payer contracts and government regulations, and helping clients determine next steps in proceeding against payers’ improper denials.

 - Reviewing and evaluating fact questions like prior authorizations and legal questions like potential violations and penalties.